 Agreeable Gray vs Repose Gray

-Repose Gray is not quite a greige, more so a warm gray.
+Repose Gray is not quite a greige, more so a warm gray paint color.
 It’s definitely grayer than Agreeable Gray and also has a slightly taupey undertone that can bring out the faintest touch of pink in certain lights.

 - SW Extra White (for really bright white trim)